puzzle/jenkins-techlab/labs/08_tools.md

 That's why Jenkins provides a mechanism to provide the necessary tools for a build on the slaves it runs on.
 This lab shows how jobs can declare the tools they need.

+?What are default tools?
+Why do we need custom tools?
+?How are they installed and set up?
+?What happens when we use a docker image?

 Lab 8.1: Tools (Declarative Syntax)
 ===================================